lighttransport/rainbowmist/README.md

 # RainbowMist 🌈🌫️, header only OpenCL/CUDA/C++11 single compute kernel descripion utility.

 RainbowMist 🌈🌫️ is a simple C++ macro and template based single compute kernel utility.

+Write and debug your kernel in C++11, then run it on GPU(OpenCL/CUDA).

 ## Status